dylandaviddavies/outcome-tests-docs/docs/tests/PortalStaffDashboardAddScheduledOrgTaskTest.md

     "priority": "High",
     "status": "In Progress",
     "details": {
-      "en-CA": "Hello, world how are you?!",
+      "en": "Hello, world how are you?!",
-      "fr-CA": "Bonjour, le monde comment vas tu"
+      "fr": "Bonjour, le monde comment vas tu"
     }
   }
 ]